matiasespina1991/flor-amodio-web/README.md

 https://amodioflorencia.com/

-The following is an example of a React component rendering data obtained from a Wordpress JSON file: https://www.amodioflorencia.com/wp-json/wp/v2/portfolio?_embed
+The following is an example of a React component rendering data obtained from the Wordpress API of the website: https://www.amodioflorencia.com/wp-json/wp/v2/portfolio?_embed